 Grand jury to consider indictment in deadly deputy-involved shooting

-EAST FELICIANA PARISH - Last October, 31-year-old Christopher Whitfield was killed after stealing food from a gas station, and on Tuesday a grand jury will decide whether or not the deputy of fired the deadly shot will face criminal charges.
+EAST FELICIANA PARISH - Last October, 31-year-old Christopher Whitfield was killed after stealing food from a gas station, and on Tuesday a grand jury will decide whether or not the man accused of firing the deadly shot will face criminal charges.

-The person tied to the fatal shooting is East Feliciana Parish deputy Glenn Sims.
+The man tied to the fatal shooting is East Feliciana Parish deputy, Glenn Sims.

 According to investigators, after Whitfield stole food, Sims tried to apprehend him by firing a warning shot.